ravern/dmenual/README.md

 # Dmenual
-A `dmenu_run` wrapper with very simple, manual configuration.
+A `dmenu` wrapper with very simple, manual configuration.